Pasithea: Dionysiaca

 Pasithea also appears in a self-contained story in book 24 of the Dionysiaca, in which the story of Aphrodite trying to use the loom of Athena is told by rhapsode Leucos at the request of Lapethos.
 Because Aphrodite is unskilled in weaving and its related tasks, the thread she spins before she begins to weave is coarse and thick, and when she attempts to weave with it her work in uneven and the thickness of the thread causes the warp threads to break.
 Her attendants, Pasithea, Peitho and Aglaea help her by spinning the thread, preparing the wool for spinning, and passing the spun thread to Aphrodite respectively.
-When Athena discovers what Aphrodite is doing so summons the other gods to see, and their laughter and mockery results in Aphrodite giving up the task and returning to her own domain of affairs, allowing marriages and other aspects of life related to love to resume.
+When Athena discovers what Aphrodite is doing, she summons the other gods to see, and their laughter and mockery results in Aphrodite giving up the task and returning to her own domain of affairs, allowing marriages and other aspects of life related to love to resume.

 The scene is a clear reference to book 8 of the Odyssey, which contains a story related by the rhapsode Demodocus.
-The story is that of Aphrodite and Ares being caught in flagrante delicto by Hephaestus in a trap of his own design – a skillfully made golden net of thread so fine as to be invisible.
+The story is that of Aphrodite and Ares being caught naked together by Hephaestus in the marriage bed of Aphrodite and Hephaestus.
+Hephaestus catches them in a trap of his own design – a skilfully made golden net of thread so fine as to be invisible.
 Once the two are caught, Hephaestus summons the other gods to the scene, who laugh at the situation the two lovers are in.
 When the two are finally freed Aphrodite flees to Paphos where the Graces – unnamed – bathe her, anoint her with oil, and clothe her in fine garments.